plforacle/mysql-rag/build-chatbot/build-chatbot.md

    - I want to sail very far away from here!
 Will you join me?
    - Do you remember my name?

+      **NOTE - In case you see the following error
+            " Sorry, there was an error processing your request.
+Please try again later.
+(Error: )"
+      - Review the api_key.php file and make sure you have entered the correct API key .

 ## Task 4: Add Conversation Memory

 1. **Prompt 4: Conversation Memory**